Supplemental Security Income:

 Agency Affected: Social Security Administration

-Comments: SSA disagreed with this recommendation, noting that, while it continues to strengthen its oversight of the SSI program, it does not currently have the resources available to create and analyze data at the level of detail specified in the recommendation.
+Comments: SSA disagreed with this recommendation, noting that, while the agency agrees with the intent of this recommendation, it does not currently have the resources available to create and analyze the level of data specified in the recommendation.
 SSA also cited the national and regional information for waiver transaction approval and denials that it compiles as part of its ongoing review of SSI overpayments, which GAO describes in the report.
 While GAO recognizes SSA's efforts and the agency's ongoing resource constraints, we continue to believe that, short of additional steps to better compile and track additional data on waiver patterns specific to SSA offices and individuals, SSA will be constrained in its efforts to recover identified overpayments.
 In FY 15, SSA reiterated that it does not have the resources to create and analyze this level of data.
 SSA noted that for fiscal years 2007 through 2011, the agency compiled national and regional information for the total number and percentages of all waiver transactions, approvals and denials, as part of the agency's ongoing review of SSI overpayment waivers. we do not currently have the resources available to create and analyze this level of data.

 Recommendation: To enhance SSA's ability to recover SSI overpayment debt, the Commissioner of Social Security should explore ways to strengthen the agency's oversight of the overpayment waiver process through the analysis of data to identify waiver trends, such as approval rates, amounts, and patterns specific to SSA offices, regions, or individual staff that the agency may wish to track more closely.